 OK, there may have been a few unpleasant moments (now that I keep thinking).
 There was a time when a Southwest staff member gave my human some nasty looks during boarding as she glared at the carrier, where I kept quiet (unlike those obnoxious children).
 ARF yeah, a passenger immediately sighed, got out of her seat, and left to find a new seat when my human and I motioned to sit next to her.
 But, what can you do?
 GRRR, not everyone likes dogs.
 At least there was no verbal altercation, which is never worth it with dog haters.
 When traveling with a dog, encountering dog-hatin’ humans is almost always expected.
 But, for the most part, I think the Southwest staff is either dog-lovin’ or dog-indifferent.

-Let’s bark price!
-Southwest’s in-cabin pet fee of $95 one-way is cheaper than other airlines like JetBlue, American, Spirit, and United which charge $125 one-way per carryon/in-cabin pet on domestic flights.
-However, if you’re ever flown your dog around Europe, $95 is certainly on the high end.
+Bad News!
+August 2023 Update: Again, Southwest is no longer offering the low price in-cabin pet fee of $95 one-way.
+They now join other airlines like JetBlue, American, Spirit, and United, which all charge $125 one-way per carry on/in-cabin pet on domestic flights.
+However, if you’re ever flown your dog around Europe, anything over $100 is certainly on the high end.
 GRRR, this is just another reason why dog travel is so much more fun in Europe.
-Besides Southwest, Delta is another pet-friendly airline charging $95 one-way for in-cabin pet fees on domestic flights.
+Luckily, Delta is charging $95 one-way for in-cabin pet fees on domestic flights.
 Alaska charges just $5 more at $100.